Is American Healthcare Really Better?

-The Commonwealth Fund in association with International Travel Insurance Group conducted a study to measure where the United States stacks up against 10 other high-income countries in regards to healthcare.
+The Commonwealth Fund in association with the International Travel Insurance Group conducted a study to measure where the United States stacks up against 10 other high-income countries in regard to healthcare.
 The high-income countries polled included the following: Australia, Canada, France, Germany, Netherlands, New Zealand, Norway, Sweden, Switzerland, and the United Kingdom.
-This study used a complex series of metrics to make determinations surrounding the categories of: Overall Care/Ranking, Quality of Care, Access, Efficiency, Equity, Healthy Lives, and Healthcare Costs/Expenditures.
+This study used a complex series of metrics to make determinations surrounding the categories of Overall Care/Ranking, Quality of Care, Access, Efficiency, Equity, Healthy Lives, and Healthcare Costs/Expenditures.

 The top finishers for overall healthcare according to the results were the United Kingdom, Switzerland, Sweden, and Australia.
 As we examine the findings closer we discover that the United States finished 11th out of the 11 countries polled; finishing last as the US also did in 2006, 2007, 2010, and 2014.
-With regard to health costs/expenditures the United States did finish first demonstrating that the cost for care per patient surveyed was $2,839 higher than the next highest, Norway.
+With regard to health costs/expenditures, the United States did finish first demonstrating that the cost of care per patient surveyed was $2,839 higher than the next highest, Norway.
 Where else did the United States finish first?
-In equity of course…or in layman’s terms, the amount of profitable money acquired within the healthcare system largely related to pharmaceutical influence, elevated insurance premiums, sky-rocketing deductibles, and out of pocket costs to the patient.
+The inequity of course…or in layman’s terms, the amount of profitable money acquired within the healthcare system is largely related to pharmaceutical influence, elevated insurance premiums, skyrocketing deductibles, and out-of-pocket costs to the patient.